 (iii) such other country as may be declared by the Central Government to be assisting the country committing such aggression;

-(4) “gainfully occupied person” means a person who is engaged in any trade, business, profession, office, employment or vocation and is wholly or substantially dependent thereon for a livelohood, or a person who, though temporaily unemployed, is normally so engaged and dependent;
+(4) “gainfully occupied person” means a person who is engaged in any trade, business, profession, office, employment or vocation and is wholly or substantially dependent thereon for a livelihood, or a person who, though temporarily unemployed, is normally so engaged and dependent;

 (ii) the use of any weapon, explosive or other noxious thing, or

-(iii) the doing of any other injuries act, either by the enemy or in combating the enemy or in repelling an imagined attack by the enemy; or
+(iii) the doing of any other injurious act, either by the enemy or in combating the enemy or in repelling an imagined attack by the enemy; or

-(c) caused by any explosion or fire which involves any explosives or munitions or other dangerous things, required for the purposes of defence against the enemy and which happens or is caused by, through, or in connection with the manufacturer, storage or transpiration of any such explosive, munition or other dangerous things.
+(c) caused by any explosion or fire which involves any explosives or munitions or other dangerous things, required for the purposes of defence against the enemy and which happens or is caused by, through, or in connection with the manufacture, storage or transportation of any such explosive, munition or other dangerous things;

 (8) “scheme” means a scheme made under this Act.

-(2) A scheme may authorise the Central Government or any authority authorised by the Central Government to make payments under this scheme, in such circumstances and subject to such conditions as may be specified in the scheme to make to or in respect of persons injured, diseased or disabled due to injuries or any disease – (a) payments by way of temporary allowance, which shall be payable only so long as the person injured or diseased is incapacitated for work by the injury or disease and has not received any such payment as is mentioned in clause (b);
+(2) A scheme may authorise the Central Government or any authority authorised by the Central Government to make payments under the scheme, in such circumstances and subject to such conditions as may be specified in the scheme, to make to or in respect of persons injured, diseased or disabled due to injuries or any disease-

-(c) payments for the purchase of or the grant at the Government of artificial limbs or surgical or other appliances and payments for medical and surgical treatment.
+(c) payments for the purchase of or the grant at the cost of Government of artificial limbs or surgical or other appliances and payments for medical and surgical treatment.

 (3) A scheme may empower the Central Government to make regulations for giving effect to the purposes of the scheme.